Scholarships, Prizes and Bursaries

 The Christine Zinck Award was created to honour Christine Zinck, a passionate student of Theatre.
 It is a book presented to the graduating Theatre Studies honours student with the second-highest GPA.

-The Film Studies Prize is awarded to the graduating Film Studies student with the highest GPA in all film classes.
+The Cinema and Media Studies Prize is awarded to the graduating Cinema and Media Studies student with the highest GPA in all film classes.

 Summer Program Awards